Major Concentration in French

 The concentration in French requires completing a minimum of 30 credits, consisting of a minimum of 8 courses with at least 6 beyond FRE 2020.

 Courses beyond FRE 2020:

-Students interested in preparing for a career as a teacher of French, Italian or Spanish at the secondary and middle school level, have the following two options: they may major in French, Spanish or Romance Languages and pass the Massachusetts Test for Educator Licensure (MTEL) to obtain a 5-year preliminary Teaching Certificate in the teaching of foreign language.
-Alternatively, they may double major in French, Spanish or Romance Languages and Education to obtain an Advanced Provisional Certificate.
+Students interested in preparing for a career as a teacher of French at the secondary and middle school level, have the following two options: they may major in French or Romance Languages and pass the Massachusetts Test for Educator Licensure (MTEL) to obtain a 5-year preliminary Teaching Certificate in the teaching of foreign language.
+Alternatively, they may double major in French or Romance Languages and Education to obtain an Advanced Provisional Certificate.

-Elementary Teachers can easily double major in French, Spanish, Italian Studies and Romance Languages combined with an Elementary Education major.
-They will not need to take the MTEL in French, Italian or Spanish.
+Elementary Teachers can easily obtain a major in French or Romance Languages combined with an Elementary Education major.
+They will not need to take the MTEL in French.

-Study Abroad and the Language Major and Minor
+Study Abroad and the French Major and Minor

 Students pursuing a major or minor concentration in French are strongly advised to spend one semester of foreign study at the Université catholique de l’Ouest in Angers, France.
 Please visit the Office of Global Education (GEO) web page for further detailed information.